OlivierGaland/bitcoin-puzzle-worker/README.md

     * The software is currently still under developpement and may be improved, so it is not bug-free.
 I'm testing it at home with my personal computer (1x3060Ti + windows) and on my mining rig (6x3060Ti + linux)

 ## Table of contents

+Important : for the latest install guide, please go on the forum : [bpc.forum.hyenasoft.com](https://bpc.forum.hyenasoft.com/)

 1. [Installation](#installation)
 2. [Setup](#setup)